elastic/eslint-import-resolver-kibana/README.md

 ## Usage

-Specify this resolver at `settings["import/resolver']` in your eslint config file:
+Specify this resolver with the `import/resolver` setting in your eslint config file:

 ```yml
 # .eslintrc.yml